Amenability notions of hypergroups and some applications to locally compact groups

-\begin{rem} Let $G$ be a compact group such that $d_\pi \rightarrow \infty$.
+Let $G$ be a compact group such that $d_\pi \rightarrow \infty$.
 Then $G$ is called a \ma{tall group}.
-Some properties of tall groups, specially profinite tall groups, have been studied in \cite{tall1,tall2,tall3}. \end{rem}
+Some properties of tall groups, specially profinite tall groups, have been studied in \cite{tall1,tall2,tall3}.

 \begin{eg} Let us use the notations and facts mentioned in the proof of Proposition~\ref{p:Leptin-number-of-SU(3)}.
-So based on Weyl's formula and applying a rough estimate, one can easily show that $\tau(\pi) \leq |B|d_\pi$.
-Hence, $\{d_\pi\}_{\pi \in \widehat{\bG}}$ cannot be bounded when $B$ is finite.
-Therefore, $ZA(\bG)$ is not amenable.
+So based on Weyl's formula, one can easily show that $\tau(\pi) \leq |B|d_\pi$.
+Hence, $\{d_\pi\}_{\pi \in \Irr(G)}$ cannot be bounded when $B$ is finite.
+Therefore, $ZA(G)$ is not amenable.
 This class of compact Lie groups includes $\operatorname{SU}(n)$'s for $n\geq 2$. \end{eg}

 \end{subsection}